virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterAttachExtIp

-The event is executed after attaching the external IP address action execution.
+The event is executed after attaching the external IP address.
 The *onBeforeAttachExtIp* event is triggered each time upon the external IP address attachment.

 **Event Placeholders:**